-Management does not intend to present any business at the annual meeting for a vote other than the matters set forth in the notice of the annual meeting, and management has no information that others will do so.
+Management does not intend to present any business at the annual meeting for a vote other than the matters set forth in the notice, and management has no information that others will do so.
 The proxy also confers on the proxies the discretionary authority to vote with respect to any matter properly presented at the annual meeting.
-If other matters requiring a vote of the shareholders properly come before the annual meeting, it is the intention of the persons named in the accompanying proxy card to vote the shares represented by the proxies held by them in accordance with applicable law and their judgment on such matters.
+If other matters requiring a vote of the shareholders properly come before the annual meeting, it is the intention of the persons named in the accompanying form of proxy to vote the shares represented by the proxies held by them in accordance with applicable law and their judgment on such matters.